 The team worked on a panel with a very particular shape, able to maximize its effectiveness.
 To make these new solar panels, silicon was used, a flexible and fit-for-purpose material.
 Dr.Marian Florescu (Advanced Technology Institute) explained what the difficulty they encountered in the beginning was and how the shape helped the panel absorb even more light.

 One of the challenges of working with silicon is that nearly a third of the light bounces directly off it without being absorbed and without producing energy.
-A textured layer across the silicon helps address this problem, and our messy, yet hyper-uniform, honeycomb design is particularly effective.
+A textured layer through silicon helps address this problem, and our messy, yet hyper-uniform, honeycomb design is particularly effective.

 The new design is inspired by the wings of butterflies and the eyes of birds, harnessing nature to help technology.
 The new panels are able to attract light from every available angle, thanks to their revolutionary receptive surface.